hindu-comm/weblogs/manasataramgini/2004/05/2004-05-22_on-cicadas-and-their-kin.md

 cercopid larva.
 The most common spittle bug in our regions was the brownish *Eoscarta assimilis*.

-Of the membracids the most facinating was the two horned *Butragulus flavipes* that was abundant on the Zizyphus trees, where ants farmed them like cows for their exudate.
+Of the membracids the most fascinating was the two horned *Butragulus flavipes* that was abundant on the Zizyphus trees, where ants farmed them like cows for their exudate.
 Similar to Butragulus but darker and with more prominent horns was *Centrotus nitobei*.
 Then there was the